Waggel pet insurance review

 Waggel policy excess

 You get to choose how much excess you pay on your Waggel pet insurance policy.
 Waggel refers to the excess as a claim contribution, as you are contributing to the cost of the claim amount.
-With a Waggel pet insurance policy you can choose a 'Claim contribution' amount of £0, £50, £100, £200 or £250.
+With a Waggel pet insurance policy you can choose a 'Claim contribution' amount of £0, £50, £100, £200, £250 or £500.
 If you choose a higher contribution amount, you are likely to see a reduction in the cost of your monthly premium.
-Waggel says that once you have selected your excess amount this cannot be changed, but you only have to pay this once per condition per year.
+You can change your annual limit and claim contribution (excess) within the first 7 days from the start of your new policy, and then 30 days before your policy is due to renew.
+You will be emailed with a reminder.

 How to make a claim with Waggel pet insurance

-Waggel* has an online claims process and keeps you informed every step of the way via your personal Consumer Champion.
-Your personal Consumer Champion is there to answer any questions you have, not just about the claims process but about the policy too.
+Waggel* has an online claims process and keeps you informed every step of the way via your personal Customer Champion, who are all UK-based vet nurses.
+Your personal Customer Champion is there to answer any questions you have, not just about the claims process but about the policy too.
 You can track the real-time progress of your claim by logging in to your Waggel account and you will be instantly notified once your claim has been paid.
 Waggel also provides an itemised breakdown of your claim and what you have been paid.

 Waggel can pay your vet directly if your vet accepts payments directly from the insurer or alternatively, Waggel can pay the claim into your chosen bank account.